-Beginning in November 2018, Foundry Hall is hosting Ugandan musician and dance instructor Samuel Nalangira.
-Samuel was on tour with the Dance of Hope group that Foundry Hall hosted for a week in March 2018.
-His residency goals are to teach and share his music, talents and culture through workshops and performances in the area and to work with local musicians and dancers to develop new cross-cultural work.
+Foundry Hall is hosting Ugandan musician and dance instructor Samuel Nalangira as he shares his talents with our community and surrounding area.
+His residency goals are to share his music, dance and culture through workshops and performances in the area and to work with local musicians and dancers to develop new cross-cultural work.
+Foundry Hall sees this residency as an amazing opportunity to have Samuel teach and create while connecting our community with a culture on the other side of the world.

 “It was such an amazing experience for the students to learn how to play Samuel’s handmade instruments and participate in traditional tribal dances.”